 Mama, our most overt maternal force in the film, is the ghost of a former mental health facility patient named Edith Brennan.
 Mama has her own tragic backstory that involves having her child taken from her in the asylum, eventually resulting in her killing a nun and escaping with the child.
 When cornered, Mama jumps off a cliff with the baby and kills them both.
 Ever since Mama has wandered the woods searching for her lost child.

 Victoria and Lilly have filled the void caused by the loss of her child.
 And when her mothering role is encroached upon by Annabel, she feels threatened and becomes more desperate to get the girls back.

 There is an interesting dynamic created by juxtaposing an overprotective ghost mother with a resistant punk rocker who is slowly making a found family with her partner’s nieces.
 The film stresses an important factor in being a mother or a guardian: one does not need to be related to the children in question to love them and care for them.

 Game of Thrones fans will surely recognize Nikolaj Coster-Waldau as Lucas and his twin brother Jeffery.
-And while he does play a significant part in the film, his character and performance takes a respectful backseat to the sheer forces that are Chastain’s Annabel and Botet’s Mama.
+And while he does play a significant part in the film, his character and performance take a respectful backseat to the sheer forces of Chastain’s Annabel and Botet’s Mama.